-Joint tenancy is the most likely form of tenancy, where all the tenants' names are listed in the lease.

-responsibility for the rent.
+Joint tenancy is the most likely form of tenancy, where all the tenants' names are listed in the lease, everyone has to sign it and there is a collective responsibility for the rent.

 This means that if one or more people fail to pay their share, or leave early, the other tenants are liable for the full amount between them.
 You need to be sure you can trust your flatmates.